-Last updated on April 23rd, 2022 at 10:16 am
+Last updated on December 28th, 2022 at 09:23 am

 It’s called Terre Bleu Lavender Farm and it is located in Milton, ON.

-Another fun fact about me: a bee stung me as a child so I was always afraid of another repeat.
+A bee stung me as a child so I was always afraid of another repeat.

-The lavender farm is usually open all summer but their peak season is July/August.
+The Terre Bleu lavender farm is usually open all summer but their peak season is July/August.

 Lavender Tour Option Available

 If you’re interested in learning more about the different types of lavender, feel free to join!
 I can’t comment since my friends and I opted out.

 We honestly weren’t that interested in hearing what the tour guide had to say.

 Multiple Attractions at the Lavender Farm

-There were several attractions.
 There was a distillery where you can choose to get non-alcoholic drinks.
-Apparently, in previous years, Terre Bleu did sell alcoholic drinks but not in 2019.
+Apparently, in previous years, Terre Bleu did sell alcoholic drinks but not this time around.

 There was also a food stall to get organic lavender ice cream and/or lemonade.
-My friends shared a lemonade and lavender ice cream.

 Looking at lavender sounds cool but I wasn’t sure about the taste of lavenders so it was a no-go for me.